florencelo/apcs-hw/19-Java Builtins/ReadMe.txt

 3. Speed comparison: hashmap vs treemap

 4. Does Java have a builtin heap?
+Yes.
+HeapPriorityQueue.

 5. Implement running medium using it.